 Prep the paneer:

-- If using store-bought paneer (except for Sach Foods store-bought paneer), you will need to soften it beforehand.
-To do so, place the block of paneer in a medium bowl and cover with hot water for 15 to 30 minutes.
-Drain the paneer before using.
+- If using store-bought paneer (except for Sach Foods brand), you will need to soften it beforehand.Place 6 ounces homemade or store-bought paneer in a medium bowl, and cover with hot water for 15 to 30 minutes.
+Drain before using.

 - Crumble the paneer into small, bite-sized pieces.
+Set aside.